This post may contain affiliate links. Please read my disclosure for more info.

 - Toss a charcoal air-purifying bag into your stinky closets and car – These last up to two years!

-- Diffuse some kid-safe essential oils – These will last forever because you only need a drop or two.
+- Diffuse some kid-safe essential oils – These will last forever because you only need a few drops.

 - Make some fresh herbal tea – My Tazo Green Tea smells amazing!